-The Group's backlog is not necessarily indicative of its future revenue or results of operations.
+The Group's backlog, Pending Bids and Projects and Pre-qualification Tenders are not necessarily indicative of its future revenue or results of operations.

 The Group defines backlog to include projects for which contracts have been signed or awarded and for which the client has secured the funding.
-If any one of these criteria is pending, the contract is recorded amongst the Group's pipeline orders.